- Search The Registry

 - Creating Support

 *Benjamin Franklin Scott was on this date in 1922.
 He was a Black chemist.

-He held numerous positions after he was appointed a chemist on the Manhattan Project, including working as a subcontractor and manufacturer of Geiger counters from 1946-50.
+After being appointed a chemist on the Manhattan Project, he held numerous positions including working as a subcontractor and manufacturer of Geiger counters from 1946-50.
 This is important because Geiger counters are instruments used to detect radiation.
 Scott worked as a Radio- chemist and later Chief Chemist for the Nuclear Instrument Company (1949-63).
 The Nuclear Instrument Company was renamed the Nuclear-Chicago Corporation (Chicago, Illinois) in 1954.

 He married Bessie Joyce Sampson and had one son.
 Benjamin Scott died on October 16, 2000.